raspberrypilearning/microbit-game-controller/worksheet.md

 	![screen5](images/screen5.png)

-1. Rename the sprites by changing the name in the *scripts pane*
+1. Rename the sprites by changing the name in the **scripts** pane.

 	![screen6](images/screen6.png)

-1. The sprites will also need resizing.
-You can use the `shrink sprite` tool to do this
+1. The sprites will also need to be resized.
+You can use the `shrink sprite` tool to do this.

 	![screen7](images/screen7.png)

 1. Lastly you should rotate the rocket and missile sprite, so they both point toward the right hand-side of the screen.
-Yo can do this by editing the sprite in the `costume` tab and choosing the `rotate` tool
+Yo can do this by editing the sprite in the **costume** tab and choosing the `rotate` tool

 ![screen9](images/screen9.png)